dixondan/njf-fire-sev/README.md

 --------
 A Google Earth Engine application to visualise predicted fire severity on prescribed burns and wildfires from 2005 to 2020 in the Northern Jarrah Forest (link)

+Here have a gif the same size as the window above showing how to use the ee mapping tool

 Data
 --------